AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-link-share.md

 >[!NOTE]
 >
->Brand Portal restricts download of assets larger than **1**GB per file size using link share.
+>Brand Portal restricts download of folders or assets, that have size larger than 5 GB, using link share.

 <!--
 1. The **[!UICONTROL Download]** dialog box appears.